msamribeiro/parallel-corpus/README.md

 #### Segmented Data

 The chapter-level alignment was used to segment the data into utterances.
 This provides a more convenient way to use the data for Text-to-Speech synthesis or Voice Conversion.
-Waveforms are organized per speaker and, utterance ids are consistent within each book.
+Waveforms are organized per speaker and utterance ids are consistent within each book.
 If utterances are missing for a given speaker, it is implied that the alignment failed, so the utterance was excluded.

 Some books are read jointly by multiple speakers (denoted *various* in the chapter-level data).
 For this reasons, some speakers may have a very small amount of data.
 Note that speaker names are consistent across the entire dataset, so a single speaker may read data from multiple books.